Winnie Harlow Slays In A Tiny Teal Bikini While Riding A Camel

 Winnie herself was also clad in a colorful ensemble, one that was sure to have stopped more than a few people mid-scroll.
 She rocked a skimpy, abstract-patterned bikini from Ofure with a bold color scheme of teal, yellow, white, and red and a scandalous design that did way more showing than covering up of the model’s enviable figure.
 Her followers, however, hardly seemed bothered by the NSFW display.

-Winnie slayed as she rocked a halter-style bikini top in the eye-popping pattern that left little to the imagination.
+Winnie slayed as she rocked a halter-style top in the eye-popping pattern that left little to the imagination.
 The number featured thin shoulder straps, triangle cups, and a plunging neckline that exposed her decolletage and ample cleavage as she worked the camera.
 It also had a thin band that hit right at her rib cage, leaving her toned midsection on full display for her fans to admire.

 The 26-year-old also wore a pair of matching bikini bottoms that were nearly out of sight in the snap, though it was obvious that the piece was equally-as risque.
 The garment appeared to have a high-cut design, as her lean legs were completely bare as she hung them down each side of the camel’s back.
 It also had a thick waistband that sat low on her hips, teasing a glimpse at her trim waist and abs.